ocramz/twelve/README.md

 ## What

-`twelve` is a small and very simplified static site generator, inspired by 11ty.
+`twelve` is a small and simple static site generator, inspired by 11ty.

 ## Why

-`twelve` was created for these reasons:
+`twelve` was created to achieve these goals :

 * Modularity

-* Betting on Haskell

-* Not a framework
+* Ease of use

 ## Why, in detail